 Indiana vs. Tennessee Women's Basketball Predictions & Picks - November 23

-Thursday's contest that pits the Indiana Hoosiers (3-1) against the Tennessee Volunteers (3-1) at Suncoast Credit Union Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 85-75 in favor of Indiana, who is heavily favored by our model.
-Game time is at 6:00 PM ET on November 23.
+Thursday's game features the Indiana Hoosiers (3-1) and the Tennessee Volunteers (3-1) squaring off at Suncoast Credit Union Arena (on November 23) at 6:00 PM ET.
+This matchup, according to our computer prediction, will result in an 85-75 victory for Indiana.

-In their most recent outing on Sunday, the Hoosiers claimed a 77-44 victory over Lipscomb.
+The Hoosiers are coming off of a 77-44 victory against Lipscomb in their most recent outing on Sunday.

-The Hoosiers are coming off of a 77-44 win against Lipscomb in their most recent game on Sunday.
-The Volunteers are coming off of a 100-73 win against Troy in their most recent outing on Sunday.
-Sara Scalia put up 24 points, six rebounds and five assists for the Hoosiers.
-Karoline Striplin put up 19 points, 14 rebounds and zero assists for the Volunteers.
+In their last matchup on Sunday, the Hoosiers claimed a 77-44 win against Lipscomb.
+The Volunteers head into this matchup on the heels of a 100-73 victory against Troy on Sunday.
+Sara Scalia's team-leading 24 points paced the Hoosiers in the victory.
+Karoline Striplin's team-high 19 points paced the Volunteers in the win.

 Catch college basketball action all season long on Fubo!